105304039/docker_django_admin/README.md

 # docker_django_admin
-Solving the problem of designating the password of superuser
+Solving the problem of setting the password of superuser